Kyrgyz cuisine: Kuurdak

 Kuurdak is one of the main meat dishes.

 Shashlik

-Skewered chunks of mutton grilled over smoking coals that come with raw sliced onions, is served in restaurants and often sold on the street.
+Shashlik, skewered chunks of mutton grilled over smoking coals that come with raw sliced onions, is served in restaurants and often sold on the street.
 The meat is usually marinated for hours before cooking.
 Shashlyk can also be made from beef, chicken, and fish.
 Each shashlik typically has a fat-to-meat ratio of one-to-one.

 Shorpo

 Shorpo (or sorpo) is a meat soup.

 Laghman

 Laghman is a dish consisting of meat, vegetables and pulled noodles.

 Paloo

 Paloo (палоо or күрүч/аш) is the Kyrgyz version of what is generally referred to as plov in Central Asian cuisine.
-It consists of pieces of meat (generally mutton or beef, but sometimes chicken) fried in a large qazan (a cast-iron cauldron) and mixed with fried shredded carrots, jiucai(garlic chives) and cooked rice.
+It consists of pieces of meat (generally mutton or beef, but sometimes chicken) fried in a large qazan (a cast-iron cauldron) and mixed with fried shredded carrots, jiucai (garlic chives) and cooked rice.
 The dish is garnished with whole fried garlic cloves and hot red peppers.
 Uzgen paloo is made with locally grown rice from the southern Uzgen District of Kyrgyzstan.
 Shirin paloo, a close relative of shirin plov in Azerbaijani cuisine, is a vegetarian dish in which meat is replaced with dried fruits, such as prunes, apricots, and raisins.

 Paloo is the Kyrgyzified form of the Persian word polow or polo, related in etymology to pilaf.
 In Russian the dish is called plov (плов), in Turkish pilav, in Turkic languages ash, and in Tajik osh.